Should I buy an electric car?

 We don’t usually recommend EVs to people who are unable to charge at home, because it’s the cheapest and most convenient way to charge.
 However, improving public charging networks is making EV driving possible without a charger.
 Just ask Nissan Leaf driver Heather.
 Rapid chargers are now appearing across the UK that offer charging speeds of up to 120 kWh per hour mean you can add 200 miles of range in just half an hour, while you can use Zap Map to find charging points in your local area and across the UK.
 This allows you to easily plan journeys longer than the range of your car.

 In the past, the cost of switching to an EV may have been off-putting.
 This is simply no longer the case.
 The soaring popularity of electric cars means production costs have come down, while the way you use and charge your EV will dictate how much you save when it comes to your cost per mile of driving.
 You could reduce it by as much as 10 times compared to a traditional petrol or diesel car.

-There are government grants which offer £350 towards a home charging point, while businesses can also benefit from charging point grants to complement huge fuel savings.
-There’s no company car tax to pay during the 2020/21 financial year to sweeten the deal for employees, and drivers in London can save on Ultra Low Emission Zone and congestion charges.
+There are government grants which offer £350 towards a home charging point (now restricted to flat owners and renters), while businesses can also benefit from charging point grants to complement huge fuel savings.
+There’s 2% company car tax to pay during the 2022/23 financial year to sweeten the deal for employees, and drivers in London can save on Ultra Low Emission Zone and congestion charges.
 There’s also currently zero road tax for all electric vehicles.

 There’s never been a better time to choose between electric cars.
 With all the new EV models released over the past few years and the many more that are set to be released in 2021, there are so many different options available now to suit all kinds of needs, tastes, and budgets.

-From affordable superminis like the Skoda CITIGOe iV SE to prestige SUVs such as the Jaguar I-PACE S, you can even opt for the Porsche Taycan 4S Plus if you’re after a sports car with incredible performance.
+From affordable superminis like the Volkswagen e-Up to prestige SUVs such as the Jaguar I-PACE S, you can even opt for the Porsche Taycan 4S Plus if you’re after a sports car with incredible performance.